Corn Uses

 Without the hard work of dedicated scientists, it’s quite possible that many corn-based products wouldn’t have been developed.

-To facilitate this innovation, Minnesota Corn is proud to invest in a variety of new-use projects.
-In recent years, such investments have included:
+To facilitate continued innovation, Minnesota Corn is proud to invest in a variety of new-use projects, both at university-level research centers and through farmer-led investments.